rajgoel/Breakout.jl/README.md

 ### Custom control

-To create a self-trained controller, check out the controller implementations in the `control/` folder.
+To create a custom controller, check out the controller implementations in the `control/` folder.

 ## API Reference